JPS-777/automation_sheets/README.md

-# Automation Sheets: Streamlined Extraction and Consolidation of Parliamentary Data from Google Drive to BigQuery
+# Automation Sheets: streamlined extraction and consolidation of parliamentary data from Google Drive to BigQuery
 Automation Sheets is a data pipeline designed to automate the extraction, consolidation, and export of parliamentary information—such as bulletins and agendas—stored in Google Sheets across multiple Google Drive folders.
 The project transforms a fragmented collection of files into a centralized, query-ready database in BigQuery, enabling dynamic visualization and reporting through Looker Studio.
 It is specifically designed to support Public Affairs teams in monitoring institutional activity more efficiently.

 ### Project Objectives